ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r1.2-deployment/README.md

 `pm2 startup`

 This will print out a line of code you need to run depending on the server you are using.
 Run the code it outputs.
-Finally, save the current running processes so they are run when PM2 restarts.
+Finally, save the currently running processes so they are run when PM2 restarts.

 `pm2 save`